Cleaner parks. A better planet and a win-win for everyone.

-Rose Seemann did the math and calculated the mountain of pet waste generated every year and its environmental impact In 2008 she founded EnviroWagg to explore ways to recycle this source material that had just two endgames: trash or potential pollutant.
+In 2008 EnviroWagg began exploring ways to recycle dog waste that had just two endgames in Colorado: trash or potential pollutant.
 Over the years, EnviroWagg and its partners have explored ways to to effectively and efficiently transport, process dog waste and test the finished compost for safety and plant nutrients.

 Brian Hoogland, owner of Soil Rejuvenation in Longmont, began experimenting with bulking agents and natural enzymes to compost dog waste in test piles, following guidelines established by the EPA for pathogen reduction.
 His goal was not simply to produce a safe compost, but to transform dog waste into an enriching soil amendment.